Regis Philbin: Personal life

 Philbin was married to Catherine Faylen, the daughter of actor Frank Faylen, from 1955 to 1968; they had a daughter named Amy and a son named Daniel before divorcing.
-He married interior decorator Joy Senese in 1970; they had two daughters: Joanna and J. J. Joy occasionally co-hosted with Philbin.
-On Live, he often mentioned Joy, and to a lesser degree his children.
+He married interior decorator Joy Senese in 1970.
+Prior to their meeting, she had worked as an assistant for Joey Bishop.
+They had two daughters: Joanna and J. J..
+Joy occasionally co-hosted with Philbin.
 He split his time between his Manhattan apartment (near the WABC-TV studios) and his house in Greenwich, Connecticut.
+Joy also appeared on episodes of Hope & Faith, and as herself in Miss Congeniality 2: Armed and Fabulous.

 Philbin followed sports extensively, especially baseball and football.
 He was an avid fan of the New York Yankees and a proud supporter of the Notre Dame Fighting Irish, the sports teams of his alma mater.
 He narrated the two audio CDs that accompanied Joe Garner's book Echoes of Notre Dame Football: Great and Memorable Moments of the Fighting Irish, and he was unwilling to waver even when St. John's basketball coach Steve Lavin asked Regis to trade his allegiance.

 After graduating from Notre Dame in 1953, he returned to campus often for football games, concerts, pep rallies, banquets, and other events, and donated $2.75 million to the university to build the Philbin Studio Theatre for performance arts productions.
 When he heard that Larry King had never visited Notre Dame Stadium, he invited King and insisted on giving him a tour of the "greatest college campus in the world", which he did in October 2002 with Tim Russert also in attendance.

 Philbin played on the Notre Dame tennis team, casting doubt on claims he made in an ad that he had learned to play tennis from Joy.
 Notre Dame football coaches such as Charlie Weis, Tyrone Willingham, and Lou Holtz have appeared on Live.
 Along with being a Yankees fan, Philbin was also "keeping an eye on the Florida Marlins".
 On May 5, 2009, he delivered the first pitch at a Marlins game.
 He also supported the Pittsburgh Pirates in his final years.

 In March 1984, Philbin opened a Ford dealership in Gilbert, Arizona, as a side investment during his career in television.
 The dealership, Philbin Ford, suffered due to the already-saturated auto market in the area, and it was closed in late 1988.

-Philbin was known to have trouble handling new technology, and was frequently confused when operating electronics such as remote controls and DVD players.
-He did not usually use computers (although he did use one for an episode of Live in 2008, demonstrating how to find homes online) and did not own a cell phone until September 2008.
-It is often noted, however, that he did not completely reject technology; he simply had Joy make calls and send emails for him.